 Confession: I may have something of a mild obsession with fruit crumbles.
 They're incredibly easy to make and - hello?! - they're 50% nutty, sweet, crunchy, crumble topping.
 It's like eating a coffee cake with a mile-high crumble topping, but replacing the cake part with a juicy layer of cooked fruit.
 Heaven?
 Yesssirrreee.

-This, in fact, is a crumble to rival all crumbles because it incorporates a ton of my favorite things into one dish.
-Besides that gorgeous crumble topping, there’s fresh yellow peaches, rich brown sugar, and nutty pecans, and it’s all baked in a cast iron skillet, which I especially love because it’s my brand-new-first-ever cast iron skillet.
-I’ve wanted one for ages (and ages and ages).
+This, in fact, is a crumble to rival all crumbles, because it incorporates a ton of my favorite things into one dish.
+Besides that gorgeous crumble topping, there's fresh yellow peaches, rich brown sugar, and nutty pecans.
+And as a bonus, it just so happens to be vegan friendly, thanks to the use of coconut oil in the crumb topping.
+(It's the same trick I use for my plumogranite apricot crumble!)
+Last but not least, it's all baked in a cast iron skillet, which I especially love because it's my brand-new-first-ever cast iron skillet.
+I've wanted one for ages (and ages and ages).
 And now I have one I can use to bake crumbles!